What is the Best Drillable Wood Filler? (2023)

 Step #5: Drilling

 Wood filler is surprisingly easy to drill into.
-After the wood filler has dry, you can begin drilling the hole for the nail or screw.
+Once the wood filler dries, you can begin drilling the hole for the nail or screw.

 The first step is to test the area with a small drill bit.
 If necessary, create a “pilot hole” first.